 Shipping Price is passed on to your customer and included in the Total due.
 It is not taxed.

-Taxes for overall invoice.
-(Note: The taxes for individual items can also be adjusted above for each line item).
+Taxes for the overall invoice.
+(NOTE: The taxes for individual items can also be adjusted above for each line item).

 If you don’t change this setting, we’ll use the tax rates you’ve already set for each product in the inventory section.
-If you want to choose a different tax rate just for this invoice you can do that, or elect not to apply any taxes at all.
+If you want to choose a different tax rate just for this invoice, you can do that or elect not to apply any taxes.

 Things to note about invoice discounts: